Valley of the Tigers

 Who lives in the Valley?

-The Valley is home to two families.
-On the one hand, a couple of Siberian tigers, the largest felines in existence; on the other hand, mother, father and cub form an aggregate of Sumatran tigers, the smallest subspecies of tigers in the world, known for its long and thin stripes.
+The Valley is home for two species: the Siberian tigers, the largest felines in existence and the Sumatran tigers, the smallest subspecies of tigers in the world, known for its long and thin stripes.

 View Map